ta0kira/zeolite/README.md

 ### Exceptions

-Probably not.
+Probably not, but Zeolite already has stack traces for crashes.

 ### Packages and Name Scoping

 At some point Zeolite will need a package system, or some other way to scope category names to avoid name clashes.
-This is largely a syntactic consideration.
+This is largely a syntactic consideration, but it also requires some changes at the binary level to avoid name clashes when linking.

 ## Other Discussions